Skip to main content

 microsoftagent-governanceowaspsecurityruntimeopen-source

 On 2 April 2026, Microsoft published the Agent Governance Toolkit (AGT) on GitHub under the MIT licence.
 In a landscape where AI agents routinely hold API keys, shell access, and database credentials, AGT treats agent governance as a systems problem, not a prompt engineering one.
 The toolkit enforces security policies at runtime with the same rigour an operating system applies to process isolation: ring-based execution, kernel-level policy evaluation, and zero-trust identity between agents.
+Led by Imran Siddique, Principal Group Engineering Manager at Microsoft, the project landed at version 3.0.1 with 60 contributors and roughly 1,040 stars within its first two weeks.

 The problem with prompt-based safety